nafisahmad/NetworkingProject/README.md

              ```

              Similar logic is used for removing new client from the queue (on connection request).This loop keeps track of which client left the meeting.
-             is implemented using the for loop and only  if following conditions are met :-
+             It is implemented using the for loop and client is added only  if following conditions are met :-
                * CLIENTS MAXIMUM CAPACITY is not reached

                * That CLIENT was present in the meeting